Supreme Court considers whether Biden administration properly ditched Trump immigration rule

 Fletcher told the court the incoming Biden administration thought the rule was wrong, as well as ineffective.
 “We know that it affected only about five of the approximately 50,000 adjustment of status applications to which it was applied,” Fletcher said.

 The Biden administration acquiesced to the Illinois judge’s decision, and moved to dismiss the remaining cases around the country.
-That left states that favored the public charge rule without recourse, Arizona Attorney General Mark Brnovich told the justices Wednesday.
+That left states that favored the public charge rule without recourse, Arizona Attorney General Mark Brnovich (R) told the justices Wednesday.

 “This was an unprecedented legal maneuver,” Brnovich said.
-He wants to intervene to defend the rule, but the U.S. Court of Appeals for the 9th Circuit, which covers the West, turned him down.
+He and other Republican state attorneys general want to intervene to defend the rule, but the U.S. Court of Appeals for the 9th Circuit, which covers the West, turned him down.

 But Brnovich was whipsawed by questions, also from both sides of the court’s ideological divide, that at times appeared to leave him tongue-tied.